Which page would you like to see?

 In keeping with our mission to provide safe and supportive learning environments, and in compliance with state law, Hamden Public Schools uses only "green" cleaning products in all of our buildings.
-Find out more by watching this cute video by the CT Departments of Energy and Environmental Protection, "Healthy Environments in Connecticut Schools."
+(Read about Hamden's "Going Green" efforts on our Facilities page.)
+You can also find out more by watching this cute video by the CT Departments of Energy and Environmental Protection, "Healthy Environments in Connecticut Schools."

 Elementary Report Card Parent Guide

 Click here to access the Hamden Public Schools Elementary Report Card Parent Guide.

 Visit our Parents' Page for Many More Interesting Links!

 Budding Computer Scientists from HHS Create Award-Winning App!